-- The department of nursing reserves the right to require withdrawal of a nursing student who fails to demonstrate competency and/or displays inappropriate/unprofessional behavior.
-Additional criteria for continuation in the program are physical health and stamina necessary to withstand the demands of nursing and emotional stability sufficient to cope with the stresses inherent in learning and practicing nursing. - Students must maintain a cumulative GPA of 2.5 in nursing.
-No grade lower than C will be accepted in nursing and nursing cognate courses. - 2.1 Students accepted into nursing on probation must achieve a minumum GPA of 2.5 in their first semester of nursing coursework in order to continue into the following semester. - 2...2 All first-year nursing students must achieve a minimum nursing GPA of 2.5 by the end of NRSA 119 to continue into NRSA 125. - 2.3 Students whose nursing GPA falls below 2.5 at any time during the program other than previously mentioned, may continue in nursing coursework on a probationary basis for one semester, after which time the GPA must be 2.5 in order to continue further in nursing at that time. - 2.4 All students who have had one semester of probation and who fail to achieve the minimum 2.5 GPA will be placed on suspension from nursing courses for the following semester, after which they may re-enter nursing courses as space permits and with the permission of the PET Committee. - 2.5 A total of two long semesters of academic probation are allowed during the AD or BS programs (one prior to suspension, one after suspension). - No grade lower than C will be accepted in nursing and nursing cognate courses. - 4.
-Students must complete their nursing courses at SWAU unless special permission is granted. - Students may withdraw from or repeat a nursing course only one time. - Proof of current Health Care Provider CPR certification and proof of current immunizations are required of all nursing students. - 7.
+- 1. The department of nursing reserves the right to require withdrawal of a nursing student who fails to demonstrate competency and/or displays inappropriate/unprofessional behavior.
+Additional criteria for continuation in the program are consistent with the standards of the Texas Board of Nurse Examiners. - Students must maintain a cumulative GPA of 2.5 in nursing.
+No grade lower than C will be accepted in nursing and nursing cognate courses.
+All first-year nursing students must achieve a minimum nursing GPA of 2.5 by the end of NRSA 118 to continue into NRSA 125.
+Students whose nursing GPA falls below 2.5 at any time during the program may continue in nursing coursework on a probationary basis for one semester, after which time the GPA must be 2.5 in order to continue further in nursing at that time.

+2.3 All students who have had one semester of probation and who fail to achieve the minimum 2.5 GPA will be placed on suspension from nursing courses for the following semester, after which they may reenter nursing courses as space permits and with the permission of the Nursing Progression Committee.

+2.4 A total of two long semesters of academic probation are allowed during the AD or BS programs (one prior to suspension, one after suspension).

+- 3. Students must complete their nursing courses at SWAU unless special permission is granted. - 4.
+Students are allowed only one withdrawal or repeat of a nursing course during their program. - 5.
+Proof of current Health Care Provider CPR certification and proof of current immunizations are required of all nursing students. - 8.
 Registered Nurse students must provide the nursing department with proof of current Texas licensure.

-Nursing cognate courses: AS Nursing: BIOL 101, 102, 220 CHEM 101 PSYC 212, 311 SOCI 111

-BS Nursing: CHEM 101, 103
+Nursing cognate courses:

+AS Nursing: BIOL 101, 102, 220 CHEM 101 PSYC 212, 311 SOCI 111 HLED 216 BS Nursing: CHEM 101, 103 (CHEM 102 or 104 recommended.)